Flag of the Mountainous Republic of the Northern Caucasus: Legacy

 The flag with green and white stripes and blue canton, had inspired the flag of Abkhazia.
 The flag consists of seven stripes that alternate between green and white colour.
 In its left top corner, it has a red canton, with a white left hand, and seven white five-pointed stars above it.
-In 2000, Abkhazia had release a stamp depicting the flag of the Mountainous Republic of the Northern Caucasus, as part of the stamps series titled Historic Flags of Abkhazia.
+In 2000, Abkhazia released a stamp depicting the flag of the Mountainous Republic of the Northern Caucasus, as part of the stamps series titled Historic Flags of Abkhazia.

-The Confederation of Mountain Peoples of the Caucasus, an militarised political organisation in the Caucasus, active from 1989 to 2000, based its flag on the flag of the Mountainous Republic of the Northern Caucasus.
+The Confederation of Mountain Peoples of the Caucasus, a militarised political organisation in the Caucasus, active from 1989 to 2000, based its flag on the flag of the Mountainous Republic of the Northern Caucasus.
 The organization was active around the time of before the collapse of the Soviet Union and after, between 1989 and 2000.
 It played a decisive role in the 1992–1993 war between Abkhazia and Georgia, rallying militants from the North Caucasian republics.
 Its flag was divided into seven green and white stripes.
-In its top left corner, it had a blue canton, featuring 12 white five-pointed stars.
+In its top left corner, it had a blue canton, featuring 17 white five-pointed stars.